joelacus/world-cities/README.md

 You can choose whether you want to include cities/places with greater than '1000', '5000', or '15000' in population.

+A [free Geocoding API key](https://geocode.maps.co/join/) is now required to fetch 'state' and 'county' data.

 ## Examples
 world_cities.json
 ```